shekhar349/rate-limiter/README.md

 **Note:** When using decorators, import the framework-specific decorator:
 - FastAPI: Use `fastapi_rate_limit`
 - Flask: Use `flask_rate_limit`
+- Django: Use `django_rate_limit`

-This ensures you get the correct decorator for your framework (async for FastAPI, sync for Flask).
+This ensures you get the correct decorator for your framework (async for FastAPI, sync for Flask and Django).

 ### FastAPI